2008 United States Senate election in Minnesota: Election contest

 On February 3 the judges agreed to consider 4,797 rejected absentee ballots.
 This was fewer than the number requested by Coleman but more than Franken requested.
 These ballots fell into two categories: those where voters appeared to have met all legal requirements, and those where voters ran afoul of the law through no fault of their own.

 On February 13 the court ruled that no evidence had been presented to establish widespread problems with the counting of absentee ballots and that rejected absentee ballots from 12 of 19 disputed categories would not be counted.
 According to Coleman's attorney, this left approximately 3,500 ballots still open for consideration.
 The order also specified that parties must demonstrate that disputed ballots were legally cast, not just that they should not have been rejected, making it more difficult to argue in favor of counting remaining absentee ballots.

 On March 2, the Coleman team rested its case after five weeks of testimony.
 The contest resumed on March 3 with the Franken team presenting its counterarguments.
-On March 13, the trial portion of the contest concluded with closing argument from both sides.
+On March 13, the trial portion of the contest concluded with closing arguments from both sides.
 Franken's closing was delivered by attorney Kevin Hamilton and Coleman's by Joseph Friedburg.
 After closing arguments, Franken lead attorney Marc Elias said: "After seven weeks of trial, hundreds of witnesses, and thousands of exhibits, the trial demonstrated what the state canvassing board found to be true after an exhaustive recount: that Al Franken got more votes on Election Day than Norm Coleman.
 We remain confident that the court will uphold the results of the election and allow Al Franken to begin the work the voters of Minnesota hired him to do."

 On March 31, the court issued an order to count at most 400 rejected absentee ballots and denied any other relief.
 On April 7, the court scrutinized those ballots and determined that 351 had been legally cast.
 Those votes were counted, with 111 going to Coleman, 198 to Franken, and 42 to others, giving Franken a final margin of 312 votes.

 The court dismissed Coleman's suit "with prejudice" in its final ruling on April 13, finding that his claims had no merit and ordering the Coleman camp to pay the legal costs associated with Coleman's failure to disclose information about Pamela Howell, a precinct election judge and witness in the case, which was later determined to amount to $94,783.
-In the same ruling, the court also rejected Coleman's claim to exclude 132 missing ballots from the recount total and his request to adjust the results based on Coleman's allegations of double-counted ballots.
+In the same ruling, the court rejected Coleman's requests to exclude 132 missing ballots from the recount total and to adjust the results based on Coleman's allegations of double-counted ballots.